nproven3/DimensionDice_Demo/README.md

                         Dimension Dice

-This is a current Work in progress I have decided to make public for resume purposes Other similar projects will remain private until purchased
+This is a current Work in progress I have decided to make public for resume purposes

+Other similar projects will remain private until purchased

-Hiding Strings in 3d space
+This code hides Strings in 3d space and will be heavily obfuscated in future versions

-Code is not properly obfuscated yet
+Code not complete yet

 Currently utilizes a 3d linked list to store the sparse matrix